General Order No. 143

-General Order No. 143 was an 1863 military directive of the United States War Department which authorized the establishment of a bureau regulating the recruitment, training and organization of the U.S. Army's first regiments composed entirely of African-American soldiers.
+General Order No. 143 was an 1863 military directive of the United States War Department which authorized the establishment of a Bureau of Colored Troops, tasked with regulating the recruitment, training and organization of the U.S. Army's first regiments composed entirely of African-American soldiers.
 While state-raised units like the 1st South Carolina Volunteers and the 54th Massachusetts Infantry Regiment had already begun recruitment and training, the order issued May 22, 1863, directly created a new designation among regular U.S. Army regiments: United States Colored Troops.